Gateshead

 Daniel Defoe Writer and government agent

-Madeleine Hope Dodds Historian
+Madeleine Hope Dodds Historian and her two sisters

 George Elliott Industrialist and M.P.